 In March 2010, Mashable examined how Onward State and its differences with The Daily Collegian typify the old/new media divide.

-Since those early years, Onward State has been cited multiples times in the New York Times, USA Today, Yahoo.com, MSN, the Huffington Post, and dozens of other national publications.
+Since those early years, Onward State has been cited multiple times in the New York Times, USA Today, Yahoo.com, MSN, The Huffington Post, and dozens of other national publications.
 College Media Matters has also written about the site.

 Purchase a Subscription!